Anthony Garcia (serial killer): Investigations and arrest

 After the Brumback murders, it was theorized that the attempted break-in at the Bewtra home was connected to the double homicides.
 Mois came upon Garcia's file and saw that Garcia's dismissal from Creighton had interfered with his ability to get employment or licensure in other states, and surmised that Garcia had enough motive to harm all three doctors.
+Because the murder of the vulnerable eleven-year-old Thomas Hunter occurred in the afternoon, at an hour that neither Hunter nor his cardiologist wife would be home, the Hunter family believe the boy's murder was deliberately planned to inflict pain on the boy's father.

-Mois then confirmed that Garcia, now living in Terre Haute, Indiana, had purchased a firearm that would fit the magazine found at the Brumback home shortly before the Brumback murders.
+Mois then confirmed that shortly before the Brumback murders, Garcia, now living in Terre Haute, Indiana, had purchased a firearm that would fit the magazine found at the Brumback home.
 Also, Garcia's credit card had been used twice in the area near the Brumback murders on that Mother's Day, and Garcia's phone showed a search for the Brumback address only a few minutes after the alarm sounded at the Bewtra home.

 Omaha detectives coordinated with Indiana law enforcement and the FBI to track Garcia.
 On July 15, he was arrested on a highway in Union County, Illinois.
 As his blood alcohol level was twice the legal limit, Garcia was immediately charged with DUI.
 When officers searched his car, they found a .45 caliber handgun, 50 bullets, an LSU lab coat, and a stethoscope.
 Nebraska authorities then took him into custody and charged Garcia with four counts of first-degree murder and use of a handgun.
 The State of Illinois suspended his medical license within days of his arrest.